sparanoid/env.sh/README.md

 ### `ENVSH_PREPEND`

-String to be prepended to the output config name
+String to be prepended to the output config name.
+If you change this, you should also change the way to access it in `utils.js`.

 Default: `window.__env = {`

 ### `ENVSH_APPEND`

-String to be appended to the output config name
+String to be appended to the output config name.

 Default: `}`